CBP Global Entry

 - Log in to My Profile

 - Under Personal Details, update/add your Secure Flight Passenger Data, and if applicable, your Customs and Border Protection (CBP) or TSA-assigned Known Traveler ID

 Global Entry FAQs

 The CBP PASSID, serves as your KTN.
 Please provide this number when booking a reservation on one of the 11 participating airlines including Delta Air Lines.
 KTNs are only active after an applicant complete enrollment at an application center for one of the four trusted traveler programs.

-Add your KTN to reservations and frequent flyer profiles.
+Add your KTN to reservations and loyalty program profiles.
 Add it on the Known Traveler Number Field in the forms.
 Do not enter your KTN in the redress number data field.

 - Sign in to My Delta